 - Edge belt sander, 10″

 - Wide Belt thickness sander, 37″

 - Lathes: (six; Powermatic, Jet, Nova, Delta)

 - Machine specific central vortex system

 - Personal mask protection

 The bench room

-A separate bench room of 1,050 square feet will have eight woodworkers’ benches, a good supply of hand tools, and drafting design space, plus a desk for the shop manager.
+A separate bench room of 1,050 square feet has 10 woodworkers’ benches, a good supply of hand tools, and drafting design space, plus a desk for the shop manager.

-Reserved primarily for hand tool use, the bench room will provide a quieter venue for layout, instruction and presentations.
+Reserved primarily for hand tool use, the bench room provides a quieter venue for layout, instruction and presentations.